maksimK12-ux/Crown-of-Creation/design/PROJECT_DOCUMENTATION.md

 ### 1. Evaluate how effectively your project meets the functional and non-functional requirements defined in your planning: My project meets the Functional and Non-Functional requirements well as it does evrything described in them.
 It runs smoothly and is up to my standards.
 My project has a successful User Interface, Data Display and Data Retrieval.
 It is reliable and very useable.

-### 2. Analyse the performance of your program against the key use-cases you identified:
+### 2. Analyse the performance of your program against the key use-cases you identified: My program performs

 ### 3. Assess the quality of your code in terms of readability, structure, and maintainability: